HL7/davinci-dtr/input/pagecontent/specification.md

 Payers **MAY** support either approach or opt to provide some Questionnaires using one approach and others using the second based on the requirements of the form.
 DTR apps and Full EHRs **SHALL** support both types of Questionnaires.

 #### Adaptive Form Considerations
 When a payer uses an Adaptive Form, they **SHALL** return a questionnaire instance compliant with the DTR [AdaptiveQuestionnaire-Search](StructureDefinition-dtr-questionnaire-adapt-search.html) profile.
-This will include a [`questionnaire-adaptive`](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-questionnaireAdaptive) extension that indicates that the Questionnaire is adaptive and is also used to determine the endpoint on which the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation should be called to start completing the QuestionnaireResponse.
+This will include a [`questionnaireAdaptive`](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-questionnaireAdaptive) extension that indicates that the Questionnaire is adaptive and is also used to determine the endpoint on which the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation should be called to start completing the QuestionnaireResponse.
 If the extension is simply a boolean value of 'true', then the operation endpoint is the payer base URL.  (i.e., `[base]/$next-question`).
 If the extension is a url, then that is the base for the next question (i.e., `[url]/$next-question`).

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">
     <tr><td style="width: 72px; border: none"><img src="Note.png" style="float: left; width:18px; height:18px; margin: 0px;">&nbsp;<b><span style="color:maroon;">NOTE:</span></b></td>
       <td style="border: none">
-If present, any questionnaire-adaptive url <b>SHALL</b> be a sub-url under the base for the payer and able to be accessed within the same SMART Backend Services connection as was established to make the <a href="OperationDefinition-questionnaire-package.html"><code>$questionnaire-package</code></a> call.
+If present, any <code>questionnaireAdaptive</code> url <b>SHALL</b> be a sub-url under the base for the payer and able to be accessed within the same SMART Backend Services connection as was established to make the <a href="OperationDefinition-questionnaire-package.html"><code>$questionnaire-package</code></a> call.
       </td></tr>
   </table>
 </div><br>